-1. Uninformed Selection Process
+1. an Uninformed Selection Process

-Knowledge gathering is necessary at the very beginning of these projects, due to regulations, IT resources, gap analysis, scope, organizational requirements, as well as software capabilities.
+Knowledge gathering is necessary at the very beginning of these projects, due to regulations, IT resources, gap analysis, scope, organizational requirements, and software capabilities.
 We have some great material on the process for Records Management System replacement to help you take the right approach.
 This article will focus on some of the assumptions and knowledge gaps, which many organizations fail to identify during their initial selection process.

 Defining Scope: Do not assume you only need to replace the RMS capabilities

-We advise beginning at the topline level to understand those modules currently use or need.
+We advise beginning at the top-line level to understand those modules currently use or need.
 These might include:

 - Incident reporting